Chris Lytle: Ultimate Fighting Championship

 In 2006 Lytle was a contestant on The Ultimate Fighter 4 on Spike, where he defeated Pete Spratt and Din Thomas in exhibition bouts to proceed to the welterweight finale.
 On November 11, Matt Serra defeated Lytle by split decision in The Ultimate Fighter 4 Finale.
 Lytle was the more active fighter standing up, with Serra tying up and using foot stomps until he got takedowns, at which time he became the more active fighter, with Lytle holding guard and seemingly waiting for the referee to stand the fight up.
 Two judges scored the bout 30–27 for Serra and one judge scored the fight 30–27 for Lytle, but despite the scores the match was very close.

 He lost to former UFC Welterweight Champion Matt Hughes on March 3 at UFC 68 in Columbus, Ohio via unanimous decision.

 Lytle fought Jason Gilliam at UFC 73 on July 7, 2007.
 Lytle controlled the pace of the fight in the first round and eventually brought Gilliam to the ground.
 Lytle worked from top position, and eventually sunk in an inverted triangle choke from top position.
 To seal the fight he locked in an inverted armbar on Gilliam's free arm, forcing him to tap.
+This fight earned him a Submission of the Night award.

 At a United Fight League show taking place in Indianapolis, Indiana on August 11, 2007, Lytle defeated Matt Brown by a guillotine choke in the second round.

 Chris later lost to Thiago Alves at UFC 78 via a controversial doctor stoppage due to a cut at the end of the second round.
 Many fans booed as the cut was under the eye and fairly small.
 Typically doctors stop fights when blood his seeping into a fighters eye and impede vision.
+This fight earned him his first Fight of the Night award.

 Lytle went on to defeat Kyle Bradley at UFC 81 by KO at 33 seconds of the first round.
 In an interview after the fight, Lytle stated that he had a new outlook on fighting; he would no longer pursue an "overly-technical" approach to each fight, but would go into his next fight and "not be afraid to lose."
+This fight earned him a $60,000 Knockout of the Night award.